mn-daniel/python-automation/README.md

 * gensim (Summarizer)

-Note: Google has changed the way less secure apps are handeld.
+Note: Google has changed the way less secure apps are handled.
 It's critical for the Email Automation project in the course.
 I'm exploring possible alternatives for that.